forcedotcom/aura/README.md

     mvn jetty:run

-To use another port, append: -Djetty.port=portNumber.
-For example, mvn jetty:run -Djetty.port=9877.
+To use another port, append: `-Djetty.port=portNumber.
+For example, mvn jetty:run -Djetty.port=9877`.

 3. Test your app in a browser.